-An important aspect of the process is that the commissioners are unaware of the findings made by the Police Department.
+An important aspect of the process is that the commissioners are unaware of the Police Department recommendations.
 The idea is for each body to look at the evidence contained in the investigative package independently and come to their own conclusion in the form of recommendations.